 Number of Risks

 One of the interesting questions is, how many risks can there be on a project?
 The logical answer is as many as you like, and the less organized the system and the weaker the project is planned – the more.
-More specifically, the question should be: “How many risks do we need to control (document, monitor changes).”
+More specifically, the question should be: “How many of it do we need to control (document, monitor changes).”
 In practice, there are cases:

 - The register contains several (more than 2-3) dozens of risks, of varying degrees of detail.
 The manager takes a lot of time to review them; they are ultimately “slaughtered.”

-- There are about 5-7 risks in the risk register; each of them is global and reflects not so much possible problems on the project as problems of the industry: technology, personnel management, etc. Moreover, the severity, strategy and response plan have already been indicated for them.
+- There are about 5-7 risks in the risk register; each of them is global and reflects not so much possible problems on the project as problems of the industry: technology, personnel management, etc. Moreover, the severity, strategy, and response plan have already been indicated for them.
 They are periodically looked at with the goal of “not discovering the risk.”

 There are at least two problems here:

-- Non-specific risk leads to non-specific response plans, the inability to effectively assess the impact of risk on project objectives.
+- Non-specific risk leads to non-specific response plans, and the inability to effectively assess the impact of risk on project objectives.
 The reasons for reopening can be different, the potential damage is also different, respectively, and the response must be different at each reopening.
-O. these 5 “risks” are essentially sources of risks.
+O. these 5 “risks” are essential sources of risks.